MarcoLizza/mode13h.dev/_posts/2021-07-30-fluent-interfaces.md

 ## Enter Lua

-Let's open a parenthesis and move to a scripting language, for a moment.
+Let's move from C++ to a scripting language.

 Recently I was implementing the *physic sub-system* for [**#tofuengine**](/tofu-engine), and when creating the `Body` UDT it seemed like a valid case for adopting a fluent interface.
 A body has many properties (size, shape, type, mass, position, momentum, etc...) and upon creation, we might be interested in setting only a sub-set of them (the others being left to their respective default values).
 A possible approach is to provide in the constructor the "basic" properties and letting the programmer set the other one later on: